jslez/Stuff/Notifications/README.md

   Events Notification
 }
 ```
+// Wrap it in zk stuff, maybe not necessary?
+Self-destructing messages haha, inspector gadget.
 ## Example Usage

 MakerDAO
 * Community broadcast for an emergency MakerDAO governance call.
+Or
 * Notification to all CDP holders with a reference to market insight.
+Or
 * Higher level strategic for those holding MKR for >= 1 year.